Opening our school safely

 Staggered timings for the school day:

 - You can wait on the playgrounds (socially distanced) for your child to meet you, but you cannot wait along the side of year 5 as this area is a walkway.
+There are 2 metre markings around the school site.

 What does my child need for school?